katesnelson/RuralityIndex/content/project/rural-sustainability/index.md

 Critically examining how we define what is "rural" and the factors that are uniquely associated with sustainability in *rural* areas.
 Ongoing work includes:

 * Construction, sensitivity analysis, and validation of a measure of agricultural community adaptive capacity.
-* Examination of the association between descriptive measure of rurality and perceived community well-being
+* Examination of the association between a descriptive measure of rurality and perceived community well-being.